commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 Signature: void GRAPH_set_window(word x: r0, word y: r1, word width: r2, word height: r3);
 Purpose: Set the clipping region

 **Description:** All graphics commands are clipped to the window.
 This function configures the origin and size of the window.
+All 0 arguments set the window to full screen.

-*[Note: Only text output is currently clipped.]*
+*[Note: Only text output and GRAPH_clear currently respect the clipping region.]*

 ##### Function Name: GRAPH_set_colors